Sciss/ScalaColliderJSTest/README.md

     xdg-open http://127.0.0.1:8000

 Hint: when recompiling, it's useful in Chrome/Chromium to disable the caching of js files:
 In 'Developer tools', in tab 'Network', check 'Disable cache'.
-If you increment the 'BUILD_NUMBER' the source code, you can verify in the browser console that the latest build has indeed been loaded.
+If you increment the `BUILD_NUMBER` the source code, you can verify in the browser console that the latest build has indeed been loaded.

 In the browser console (ctrl-shift-J in Chrome/Chromium), after booting the server ('Boot' button):